• HOME

 demonstration of weaving and natural dyes of maya textiles at casa flor ixcaco in san juan la laguna

-Weaving cooperatives are speckled all around the lake in various towns.
-Each town has somewhat of a specialty, though, and the attraction to San Juan La Laguna’s textiles lies in its natural dyes.
+Each town has a specialty, though, and the attraction to San Juan La Laguna’s textiles lies in its natural dyes.

 While I’m sure many of the weaving associations in other towns also specialize in natural dyes, I’ve found that the best free demonstration and shop can be found at Casa Flor Ixcaco in San Juan La Laguna.

-Founded in 1996 by Doña Teresa, Casa Flor Ixcaco grows its own organic cotton, spins it, dyes it with natural ingredients, then weaves it into a beautiful piece of clothing (or other product) by using the backstrap loom.
+Founded in 1996 by Doña Teresa, Casa Flor Ixcaco grows its own organic cotton, spins it, dyes it with natural ingredients, and then weaves it into a beautiful piece of clothing (or other product) by using the backstrap loom.

 board showing different natural dyes and plants used to dye maya textiles at casa flor ixcaco